asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 # Acknowledgement

-This project was partly funded by the City of Vienna, Municipal department of Economic Affairs, Labour and Statistics (MA 23), in course of the projects AsTeRICS Academy (14-02), ToRaDes (18-04) and Wissensdrehscheibe für Barrierefreie Technologien (26-02)
+This project was partly funded by the City of Vienna, Municipal department of Economic Affairs, Labor and Statistics (MA 23), in course of the projects AsTeRICS Academy (14-02), ToRaDes (18-04) and Wissensdrehscheibe für Barrierefreie Technologien (26-02)